A little over 16-years ago we brought Gracie home to share life with us and our two cats Rodney and Bently.

 This photo was taken a couple of weeks ago on the same porch she explored some 16-years ago.
 We were around the corner in the courtyard, but now she just stayed here because it was so hard to get down and back up the steps again.

-Gracie left us yesterday afternoon and took a big chunk of our hearts with her.
+Gracie left us yesterday afternoon with the assistance of a wonderful vet that came to our home.
+She laid comfortably in her favorite bed and transitioned so very peacefully.
+She was clearly ready to go and took a big chunk of our hearts with her.
 She was a wonderful little girl and loved everybody, especially little kids.
 It will be hard for us, but at least we have photos like these and lots of wonderful memories.

 And your toys are lonesome now.